Today’s date has an ironic link to two famous rock music quotes associated with the deaths of two of rock’s most legendary bad boys.

 Hope I die before I get old.”

-Naturally, the famed “Hope I die...” line showed up in obituaries written about him in 1978 and is mentioned in many articles and books about him and the Who.
+Naturally, the famed “Hope I die…” line showed up in obituaries written for him in 1978 and in many articles and books later written about Moon and the Who.

-In an odd coincidence, on September 7, 2003, exactly 25 years after Keith Moon died, American rock musician Warren Zevon died of cancer at age 56.
+In an odd coincidence, on September 7, 2003, exactly 25 years after Keith Moon passed away, American rock musician Warren Zevon died of cancer at age 56.

 Like Moon, Zevon was legendary for his substance abuse and other excesses.